Troubleshooting Jobs

 Troubleshooting the status of a Job

-This doc is about troubleshooting pending kubernetes Jobs, however, most of the ideas can be extrapolated to other supported CRDs.
+This doc is about troubleshooting pending Kubernetes Jobs, however, most of the ideas can be extrapolated to other supported job types.

 Identifying the Workload for your Job

-1. You can obtain the Workload name from the Job events, running the following command:
+• You can obtain the Workload name from the Job events by running the following command:

 kubectl describe job -n my-namespace my-job